georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 Physicists!
 We deal with mathematics on a needs come, needs serve basis.
 We regularly divide with infinitesimals, exchange the order of integration and differentiation, sum part of an infinite series.
 Rigor is dead and buried as long as we end up with meaningful and useful answers!

-The road to becoming a theoretical physics include numorous math courses: Algebra, Measure theory, Geometry, and&hellip; Analysis.
+The road to becoming a theoretical physics include numerous math courses: Algebra, Measure theory, Geometry, and&hellip; Analysis.
 The mathematical analysis courses investigate mathematical functions, derivatives and integration, and in doing so need to deal with the infinitely small.

 Historically, the idea of taking from something small but finite to the infinitely small, has been employed by many mathematicians throughout the ages, including [Archimedes](https://en.wikipedia.org/wiki/The_Method_of_Mechanical_Theorems), [Fermat](https://en.wikipedia.org/wiki/Adequality), [Euler](https://en.wikipedia.org/wiki/Introductio_in_analysin_infinitorum), Bolzano, and Cauchy.
 Its greatest achievement was the development of calculus, where Newton and Leibniz introduced positive quantities smaller than any real number and called them "fluxions" or "inifinitesimals".

 It was those infinitesimals, which made serious formalistic mathematicians, like David Hilbert, uneasy.
 Infinity is not even part of the real numbers, and infinitesimals are certainly *not.* So, how can we do calculations with numbers that do not exist?
 It was Karl Weierstrass, who in the end followed up on the work of [Bolzano](https://en.wikipedia.org/wiki/Bernard_Bolzano#Mathematics).
 He got completely away with the infinitesimals and instead introduced the concept of limits, and the method of epsilon-delta reasoning.

-Weierstrass performed a great feat, which is currently being celebrated in every calculus textbook, and in many course Analysis101 course.s However, I'm sure that most people have felt that this rigid approach to calculus could not be the full story.
+Weierstrass performed a great feat, which is currently being celebrated in every calculus textbook, and in many course Analysis-101 courses.
+However, I'm sure that most people have felt that this rigid approach to calculus could not be the full story.
 How could a successful tool like calculus have been built on such a shaky ground?
 And then stood there majestically for centuries until somebody eventually took the time to secure the foundations?

 [Abraham Robinson](https://en.wikipedia.org/wiki/Abraham_Robinson) was the first to seriously consider taking infinitesimals seriously.
 He expanded the field of real numbers by including unlimited numbers and the infinitesimal numbers.
 This expansion is known as the *field of hyperreals*, and we are going to take a close look at it, based on the most common construction from something called *ultrafilters*.